alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Major incident response at PagerDuty

 One way we teach teamwork is by participating in Failure Friday.
-PagerDuty drew inspiration from Netflix’s Simian Army to create this program.
+PagerDuty drew inspiration from Netflix's Simian Army to create this program.

-Playing time-bound simulation games While Failure Friday exercises go a long way toward training engineers on different roles and processes, they can’t fully replicate the urgency of actual major incidents.
+Playing time-bound simulation games While Failure Friday exercises go a long way toward training engineers on different roles and processes, they can't fully replicate the urgency of actual major incidents.
 We use simulation games with a time-bound urgency to capture that aspect of incident response.

-“Keep Talking and Nobody Explodes” is one game we’ve leveraged heavily.
+"Keep Talking and Nobody Explodes" is one game we've leveraged heavily.
 It requires players to work together to defuse bombs within time limits.
 The stressful and communication-intensive nature of the game forces players to cooperate and work together effectively.

 At PagerDuty, how we handle incident response relates directly to the success of the company.
 Rather than facing such events unprepared, we purposefully prepare for incidents by conducting simulation exercises, reviewing previous incidents, and choosing the right tools to help us be resilient to any major incident that may come our way.

 ## Putting Best Practices into Practice

-By the time a pager alerts you to a problem, it’s too late to think about how to manage the incident.
+By the time a pager alerts you to a problem, it's too late to think about how to manage the incident.
 The time to start thinking about an incident management process is before an incident occurs.

 ### Incident Response Training